unam3/a3-mission-check-helper-stack/README.md

 1. Download this release, `cd` in it.

-2. Replace `deploy_folder` in code below to full path to directory **without trailing slash**.
+2. Replace `deploy_folder` path in code below to full path to directory **without trailing slash**.
 Copypaste code into terminal emulator with bash and run:

 ```
 deploy_folder=/home/some/mission_check_helper && mkdir -p $deploy_folder &&